pdf-raku/PDF-Content-raku/README.md

 ```

-Note: at this stage, only the PDF core fonts are supported: Courier, Times, Helvetica, ZapfDingbats and Symbol.
+Note: only the PDF core fonts are supported: Courier, Times, Helvetica, ZapfDingbats and Symbol.

 #### Low level graphics, colors and drawing